Lymphoma of the spinal cord

 - Epstein-Barr virus infection

-Clinical presentation is similar to that of other intramedullary spinal tumours, with pain, weakness and sensory changes common.
+Clinical presentation is similar to that of other intramedullary spinal tumors, with common symptoms being pain, weakness, and sensory changes.

 Primary lymphoma of the spinal cord is most often predominantly histiocytic or mixed histiocytic and lymphocytic 2.
 85% are non-Hodgkin lymphomas 2.

 The principal microscopic feature is a dense, perivascular, mononuclear infiltrate composed predominantly of large lymphocytes with prominent nucleoli.
-Most tumours are B-cell derivatives 3.
+Most tumors are B-cell derivatives 3.

 The most common intramedullary location is the cervical cord, followed by the thoracic cord then the lumbar cord 7.
 Most are solitary lesions, however, there may be multiple lesions throughout the spinal cord.

 Although spinal cord expansion is usually present, in some patients there is relatively minimal enlargement of the cord 4.
-The lesions are generally poorly defined and tumoural cysts are generally not a feature and secondary syringomyelia is rare 4.
-Lymphoma usually does not have a haemorrhagic component 8.
+The lesions are generally poorly defined and tumoral cysts are generally not a feature and secondary syringomyelia is rare 4.
+Lymphoma usually does not have a hemorrhagic component 8.